Eric-Wonbin-Sang/ValorantClipManager/README.md

 # ValorantClipManager
-This moves new clip files generated from Geforce Experience to
+This moves new clip files generated from Geforce Experience to "session" sirectories.